-As I write this report Spring has done its thing with the wonderful displays of daffodils, tulips, etc and we are now looking forward to the Summer months.
+Social Matters As I write this report Spring has done its thing with the wonderful displays of daffodils, tulips, etc and we are now looking forward to the Summer months.
 We have had two events to report on since the last Newsletter, the first being the Annual Children's Easter Egg Hunt held on Easter Sunday, 17th April, in the Junipers Park.
 As always this was a popular event and attended by 45 children, some very young and the others mainly teenagers who excitedly hunted for tokens to exchange for little chocolate eggs.
 Many family members gathered in the park on a fine, warm afternoon, and bought raffle tickets for the Giant Egg, and Lindt Bunnies while the children frantically hunted for tokens.
 Then in a flash it all seemed to be over as the counting of tokens took place and the chocolate eggs were handed out!
 The winner of the Giant Egg was Peter Jay who was delighted to have won it for his grandson!
 The second event was the Barn Dance held on Saturday 7th May at the Village Hall.
-45 people attended and danced away the evening to the Alderbricklam the evening was very welcome and went down very well as usual.
+45 people attended and danced away the evening to the Alderbricklam usual.

-Band, with their leader and caller, Alan Dyer, giving the instruc and keep us all dothe right things at the right time!
+time!
 It didn't always happen, and much fun was had when some couples went the wrong way or didn't keep up!!
 But, of course, it didn't matter.

 It became very energetic and quite exhausting at times, but such good fun, and a great way to keep fit!
-The

-'hot dog supper' halfway through
+The 'hot dog supper' halfway through

-Quite a few people commented on how much they had enjoyed the event, and wanted to know if another dance could be arranged gain quite soon!
+Quite a few people commented on how much they had enjoyed the event, and wanted to know if another dance could be arranged gain quite soon! and went down very well as Other events planned for the rest of the year are: